 Ha, one night?
 Yup.
 One night.
 A lot of kids fight with their parents about staying up late to watch TV.
 I never did.
 I went to bed early, opened a book, turned off the light when my mom shouted, waited 20 minutes, turned it on again, hoping nobody would notice.
 Occasionally they did.

 Practise made me a fast reader, so one of the requirements for book gifts I kiddingly gave when asked would be “600 pages plus”.
 I also never had trouble reading books more than once.
 When I watch a movie or play a video game for a second time, it occasionally feels like a waste of time to me.
 This NEVER happened to me with a book.
-There are several books that I know I have read probably about 20 times each.
+There are several books ((some of the Winnetou stuff, Terry Pratchett’s “Interesting Times” and Michael Crichton’s “Jurassic Park” to name a few)) that I know I have read probably about 20 times each.
 I am not exaggerating.

 Being a rather fast reader helps, I suppose.
 I don’t skim books, I actually remember lots of details from the books I’ve read.
 But starting early and literally reading heaps of books of nearly every genre helped with that.